phc5/next-portfolio/_posts/technology/computer-science-fundamentals-data-structures.md

 Hash Tables are key value stores and we use them to implement maps and/or sets.
 We use the key itself to be the index of where to find it in memory.
 O(1) lookups, delets, and adds.
 You apply key on a hashing function (like MD5, SHA1, or one of your invention) which converts it to an addressable space.

-There are a couple problems wiht hash tables:
+There are a couple problems with hash tables:

 - It is not useful for something with order because your addresses won't have any idea of order.
 - You need a lot of memory space if you want to avoid collisions.